 The premier online resource serving the research, teaching, and professional needs of anthropologists.
 Developed by the American Anthropological Association (AAA), AnthroSource brings 100 years of anthropological material online to scholars and the public

 A cross-cultural database that contains information on all aspects of cultural and social life.
 Unique in that the information is organized into cultures and ethnic groups and the full-text sources are subject-indexed at the paragraph level.

-This database contains approximately 2,000 documents and images relating to the Native American population of the Southeastern United States.
+Southeastern Native American Documents, 1730-1842 contains approximately 2,000 documents and images relating to the Native American population of the Southeastern United States from the collections of the University of Georgia Libraries, the University of Tennessee at Knoxville Library, the Frank H.McClung Museum, the Tennessee State Library and Archives, the Tennessee State Museum and the Museum of the Cherokee Indian.
 The documents are comprised of letters, legal proceedings, military orders, financial papers, and archaeological images relating to Native Americans in the Southeast.